Krzysi3k/SCOM-powershell-scripts/approve_pending_management/README.md

 # approve pending management

--approves pending management if online
+-approves pending management if online and notify by e-mail

 how to run: